 Laurie S.M., Faber M., Adebola P., Belete A., 2015.
 Biofortification of sweet potato for food and nutrition security in South Africa.
 Food Research International 76: 962-970.

 Magwaza LS, Naidoo SIM, Laurie SM, Laing MD, Shimelis H. 2016.
 Development of NIRS models for rapid quantification of protein content in sweetpotato [Ipomoea batatas (L.) LAM].
-LWT – Food Science and Technology 72: 63-70 (May) ISI 2.71.
+LWT – Food Science and Technology 72: 63-70.